Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 #### getCurrentUrl()

-Returns the browser current url, useful to compare with another url.
+Schedules a command to retrieve the URL of the current page.

 ```Typescript
 return expect(browser.getCurrentUrl()).is.eventually.equal('google.com');